Pandylandy/CGRdbData/README.md

-CGRdbData is Example of Data Entities for CGRdb
+CGRdbData - extension for CGRdb cartridge for additional Data Entities storing